$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 The LFV process $K_{L}\rightarrow\mu e$ sets a strong constraint over all models featuring a vector leptoquark $U_{1}$ with first and second family couplings \cite{Dolan:2020doe},

 The first family coupling $\beta_{de}$ can be diluted via mixing with vector-like fermions, which we parameterised via the effective parameter $\epsilon$ in Eq.~\eqref{eq:LQ_couplings}, so that $\beta_{se}\approx s_{16}^{Q}s_{16}^{L}\epsilon$.
-The mechanism to do this and the definition of $\epsilon$ in terms of fundamental parameters of the model is performed in Appendix~\ref{sec:Epsilon_Dilution}.
+The mechanism to perform this and the definition of $\epsilon$ in terms of fundamental parameters of the model is included in Appendix~\ref{sec:Epsilon_Dilution}.

-In Fig.~\ref{fig:KL_mue} we can see that the smaller values of $x_{16}^{\psi}$ (or equivalently $x_{25}^{\psi}$) compatible with $R_{D^{(*)}}$ are compatible with $K_{L}\rightarrow\mu e$ without the need of diluting the coupling.
-Instead, for the value $x_{25}^{\psi}=0.41$ of BP , we require a mild suppression $\epsilon\apprle0.1$.
-In Appendix~\ref{sec:Epsilon_Dilution}, a benchmark with the fundamental parameters of the model that provide this suppression is included.
+In Fig.~\ref{fig:KL_mue} we can see that for the 2022 case, some region of the parameter space is compatible with $K_{L}\rightarrow\mu e$ without the need of diluting the coupling.
+Instead, for the benchmark values BP1 and BP2, a mild suppression is required.
+In Appendix~\ref{sec:Epsilon_Dilution}, a benchmark with the fundamental parameters of the model that provide such a suppression is included.
+This signal is a direct consequence of the underlying twin PS symmetry and the GIM-like mechanism, which lead to quasi-degenerate mixing angles $s_{16}^{Q}\approx s_{16}^{L}$ that are equal to their 25 counterparts, and as a consequence $\beta_{de}\neq0$.
+Therefore, it is not present in other 4321 models \cite{DiLuzio:2017vat,DiLuzio:2018zxy,Cornella:2019hct,Cornella:2021sby,Barbieri:2022ikw}.